 13 Jul Sustainable Water Treatment

-The foodservice and hospitality industries are experiencing increasing pressures to provide high quality culinary and lodging experience to clientele with increasingly thinner profit margins.
+Water treatment in the foodservice and hospitality industries are experiencing increasing pressures to provide high quality culinary and lodging experience to clientele with increasingly thinner profit margins.
 Hence, controlling operating costs becomes an important role in the success of any food service or hospitality establishment.
 Another increasingly important element is growing consumer expectations with regard to sustainability.
 Consumers are becoming more environmentally conscious and are demanding vendors to adopt green practices and shift towards sustainable operations.

 For a long time, the cost of water has been taken for granted by many Canadians.
 High-quality water is available to Canadians at one of the lowest prices available anywhere in the developed world, according to the United Nations World Water Assessment Programme.
 The world has changed, however.
 Available fresh water supplies are decreasing, and climate change is posing significant environmental stresses that may limit freshwater supplies in the future.
 Therefore, water conservation is crucial from an environmental as well as an economic point of view.
 It makes perfect business sense to conserve water!